 ● Keep it short: no extra adjectives or irrelevant information (two pages is usually considered the maximum length).

 There’s no one perfect way to make a resume.
-However, looking at some general recommendations can be useful.
+However, looking at some general recommendations can be useful for your translator CV.

 There are certain parts of a CV that every employer expects to see.
 Therefore, some aspects should be included wherever you send your CV.